open-component-model/ocm-spec/doc/specification/formats/compdesc/v3alpha1/README.md

-# Component Descriptor Serialization Version V2
+# Component Descriptor Serialization Version V3alpha1
+The component descriptor V2 is specified in this [schema](json-schema.yaml).